freeletics/khonshu/docs/navigation/testing.md

 # Testing

-The library has an optional test artifact that provides an additional test artifact that makes it possible to test navigation logic through `NavEventNavigator` without running on an Android device or emulator.
+The library has an optional test artifact that provides an additional test artifact that makes it possible to test navigation logic through `HostNavigator` without running on an Android device or emulator.
 The test artifact is heavily inspired by the [Turbine library](https://github.com/cashapp/turbine) and is also using it internally.